Knights of Honor (video game): Reception

 Knights of Honor received generally positive reviews upon its release.
 It holds an average of 77% on aggregate website GameRankings.

 Denny Atkin of Computer Gaming World said that "Though the individual ingredients don’t stand out, Knights of Honor comes together as a tasty stew.
 It’s engaging, entertaining, and challenging, and it’s sure to bring a smile to your inner world conqueror."

 Di Luo of 1UP.com said that "As an entry level strategy game Knights of Honor appeals due to its low learning curve and varied gameplay.
 For veterans of more complex games, however, it's more flash than substance."

 Sequel

-In 2019, a sequel titled Knights of Honor II: Sovereign is announced and the game is being developed by Black Sea Games, which consisted of former Black Sea Studios employees who worked on the original game, and will be published by THQ Nordic.
+In 2019, a sequel titled Knights of Honor II: Sovereign was announced, to be developed by Black Sea Games, consisting of former Black Sea Studios employees who worked on the original game, and published by THQ Nordic.
 The game was released on December 6, 2022.
 It received positive reviews from critics.